1. Introduction

 4 Examples include eMule and Bit Torrent

-5 Non-SP furnished devices include desktops, notebook(s), tablets (also known as slates), smart phones, and storage media such as thumb drives and optical devices (e.g. CD-ROM, DVD).
+5 Non-SP furnished or personal devices include desktops, notebook(s), tablets (also known as slates), smart phones, and storage media such as thumb drives and optical devices (e.g. CD-ROM, DVD).

 6 A “Second Network” is meant to be an un-trusted third-party network such as the Internet; the effect of connecting a computer to two networks at the same time is to circumvent protection mechanisms that may be in place on the trusted network.
 A good example of connecting to a second network is at the same time would be to connect to the SPICE network using a LAN port while at the same time being connected to Wireless@SG on the Wi-Fi port.